 - Rogue.
 Rogues are way too desperate for Dexterity.
 You can use Invisibility to get sneak attack, but otherwise the Firbolg gets nothing that a Rogue cares for.
 You don’t get Darkvision, extra skills… It’s just not quite there.

 - Sorcerer.
-No Charisma… Crap.
-Your spells will suffer a ton, and invisibility is something the Sorcerer has way too much of.
+Without charisma bonuses, your spells will suffer a ton, and invisibility is something the Sorcerer has way too much of.
 You don’t benefit a lot from this.

 - Warlock.
 Once again, no Charisma bonus, so you’re not really doing much in terms of spell efficiency.
 Even melee Warlocks prefer to be Hexblades and use Charisma to fight instead.
 Firbolg just doesn’t have the tools to make the less potent spells work.